-Third grade students from the Panhandle area have the chance to learn about health and wellness at the annual Nebraska Kids Fitness and Nutrition Day that was held in Sidney, Alliance, and Chadron.
-Over 500 third graders participate annually.
-In September and October the event took place in Alliance, Sidney and Chadron for third graders.
+Third grade students from the Panhandle area have the chance to learn about health and wellness at the annual Nebraska Kids Fitness and Nutrition Day that was held in Sidney, Alliance, Scottsbluff, and Chadron.
+This event is held in September with over 900 third graders participate annually.

 This activity is made possible by additional funding from the University of Nebraska at Kearney,

 the Nebraska Beef Council and Panhandle Public Health District.